-When you apply for a new credit card, or buy a new cell phone, you don’t have to wait days or weeks for a verdict on your credit.
-You find out almost instantly if you’ve been approved.
+When you apply for new credit cards or auto loans, you don’t have to wait days or weeks for a verdict on your credit.
+Instead, you find out almost instantly if you’ve been approved.

 It’s a very different story when you submit a home mortgage application.
-Taking out a home loan will mean borrowing at least $100,000 and usually a lot more than that, since the median home price in America is now over $300,000.
-Mortgage lenders want to be completely sure you will actually be able to repay that enormous amount of money.
+Taking out a home loan will mean borrowing at least $100,000 and usually a lot more than that since the median home price in America is now over $300,000.
+Most lenders want to be entirely sure you will be able to repay that enormous amount of money.

-For that reason, they go through your personal finances and credit history with a fine-toothed comb before approving your mortgage loan.
-Final loan approval may not come until very late in the home buying process, only days before you’re ready to close on your new house.
+Therefore, they go through your personal finances and employment history with a fine-toothed comb before approving your mortgage loan.
+As a result, final loan approval may not come until very late in the home buying process, only days before you’re ready to close on your new house.

 First-time home buyers who are new to the mortgage process (and if you are, head over to our checklist for buying a house) shouldn’t panic, though.
-There’s one metric that matters more than any other when lenders are evaluating your creditworthiness – and if you score high on it, you’ll almost always get your mortgage.
+One metric matters more than any other when lenders evaluate your creditworthiness – and if you score high on it, you’ll almost always get your mortgage.

-If you haven’t guessed, that metric is your credit score (also called a FICO score, because the scale was created by the Fair Isaac Corporation).
+If you haven’t guessed, that metric is your credit score (also called a FICO score because the Fair Isaac Corporation created the scale).
 And you’re entitled to see it even before you begin house hunting.

 Explaining Credit Scores

 It would be nice if a single organization reported your credit score, and there was only one number to be concerned with.
-Unfortunately, things don’t work that way.
+But, unfortunately, things don’t work that way.

-Three major credit bureaus collect and report information on your credit history: Equifax, Experian and TransUnion.
-They each have their own scoring models, so the actual credit score number that each comes up with will be slightly different.
-Most mortgage lenders average the three numbers to determine a final score, although some rely on just one credit bureau’s results.
+Three major credit bureaus collect and report information on your credit history: Equifax, Experian, and TransUnion.
+They each have their own scoring models, so the actual credit score number each comes up with will be slightly different.
+Most mortgage lenders average the three numbers to determine a final score.
+However, some rely on just one credit bureau’s results.

 Exceptional credit: 800+